 In the infancy of the colony it was not possible for the inhabitants of Victoria to grow the bread they consumed.
 Grain, flour, and biscuit were imported for the new-comers.
-It was not until 1841 the inhabi-tants produced even a third of the wheat necessary for their consumption.
-In 1845, they had advanced so far as to produce two-thirds of their requirements; and by 1850, they grew as much as 91 pcr cent. of the wheat available for consumption.
-This proportion has not been reached since; the gold fields drained the country of agricultural labourers, and the growth of 1854 and 1855 was only a little over 10 per court of the annual moder the colony.
-In the year 1856 10 per cent. of the annual need of the colony.
+It was not until 1841 the inhabitants produced even a third of the wheat necessary for their consumption.
+In 1845, they had advanced so far as to produce two-thirds of their requirements; and by 1850, they grew as much as 91 per cent. of the wheat available for consumption.
+This proportion has not been reached since; the gold fields drained the country of agricultural labourers, and the growth of 1854 and 1855 was only a little over 10 per cent. of the annual need of the colony.
 In the year 1856, strenuous efforts were made to revive the agricultural interests, and a third of the necessary bread-stuffs was once more the result.
-In 1858, the harvest yielded more than 54 per cent. of the require-ments of the colony; and in 1859, the proportion of wheat grown, to the total quantity of wheat, flour, and bread available, was a little over 44 per cent.
+In 1858, the harvest yielded more than 54 per cent. of the requirements of the colony; and in 1859, the proportion of wheat grown, to the total quantity of wheat, flour, and bread available, was a little over 44 per cent.